Pheebzer/Minion-challenge/README.md

     True
 ```

-Test passed, time to try 25 boxes with 250MB ram:
+25 boxes with 250MB ram booted and controlled with salt:

 ![](http://blog.petrusmanner.com/wp-content/uploads/2018/12/Selection_001.png)

+## Final push

 Since we still have a fair amount RAM left to utilize, i decided to try 35 boxes:

 ![](http://blog.petrusmanner.com/wp-content/uploads/2018/12/Selection_003.png)

 The image clips a few of the minions, but all 35 nodes + master box are up, running, and controlled by salt.
-I then made a quick salt-module that copies a `hello.txt` file to every minion's `/tmp` folder:
+I then made a quick salt-module that copies a `hello.txt` file to every minion's `/tmp` folder...
 ```
 /tmp/hello.txt
   file.managed:
     - source: salt://vagrant/hello.txt
 ```

-To futher illustrate the functionality of my minions, i created a for-loop to make every box `cat` their hostname and `hello.txt`:
+...And to futher illustrate the functionality of my minions, i created a for-loop to make every box `cat` their hostname and the aforementioned `hello.txt`:

 ```
 #!bin/bash